 Note: To use WPA security, all your clients must be upgraded to drivers and software that support it.
-At the time of this User Manual's publication, a security patch download is available, for free, from Microsoft.
+At the time of this manual's publication, a security patch download is available, for free, from Microsoft.
 This patch works only with the Windows XP operating system.
 You also need to download the latest driver for your Belkin Wireless G Desktop or Notebook Network Card from the Belkin support site.
 Other operating systems are not supported at this time.
 Microsoft's patch only supports devices with WPA-enabled drivers such as Belkin 802.11g products.

-WPA uses a so-called pre-shared key as the security key.
-A preshared key is a password that is between eight and 63 characters long.
+There are two types of WPA security: WPA-PSK (no server) and WPA (with radius server).
+WPA-PSK (no server) uses a so-called Pre-Shared key as the security key.
+A Pre-Shared key is a password that is between 8 and 63 characters long.
 It can be a combination of letters, numbers, and other characters.
 Each client uses the same key to access the network.
 Typically, this mode will be used in a home environment.